 Step 1: Scan and Restore Health Using DISM and SFC Tools

 Open Command Prompt with Administrator rights.
-In command prompt run DISM command in following format-
+In the command prompt run the DISM command in the following format-

 DISM.exe /Online /Cleanup-image /Restorehealth

-This command takes some time to execute depending upon configuration of your PC.
+This command takes some time to execute depending upon the configuration of your PC.

-After DISM, run SFC command in following format:
+After DISM, run the SFC command in the following format: